abdieg/BeginnersCourseSelenium/readme.txt

-Common folder contains CommonFunctions, Constant and Locators files
+Common folder contains CommonFunctions, Constant and Locators files.

-Constant.py has the general configuration files like users, passwords and timeouts
+Constant.py has the general configuration files like users, passwords and timeouts.

+Locators.py has the XPATH of all elements in the page.
+Although it is not a fully implemented Page Object Model, it makes the scenarios easier to read.

+CommonFunctions.py has general functions used through all test cases such as clicking, writing or waiting for elements.

-Under Tests folder there are 2 files: Launch and Scenarios
+Under Tests folder there are 2 files: Launch and Scenarios.

-Launch.py has a general class which contains the logic to set webdriver configuration to be executed on each test scenario
+Launch.py has a general class which contains the logic to set webdriver configuration to be executed on each test scenario.

-Scenarios.py contains all test cases to be executed
+Scenarios.py contains all test cases to be executed.